-It has been my great honor and privilege to lead the ISW Middle School Division in its pursuit of academic excellence and wholistic development.
-Over the past two years we have seen many incredibly positive additions and changes in the MS academic program, and already have exciting plans in store for the future.
-Alongside an amazing group of talented teachers; our middle school curriculum, technology and resources can now support the vast needs of students from a multitude of nationalities, cultures and English language abilities..
-As we look to the future, our hope is to continually improve the current services we have, increase the unique educational opportunities and activities we provide our students, while maintaining the family environment that make ISW the best educational option for students in Wuxi, China.
+It has been my great honor and privilege to lead the ISW Middle School Division in its pursuit of academic excellence and holistic development.
+The middle school years are full of transition and changes.
+We believe that each student is unique in their way.
+At ISW, the dedicated Middle School team meets students where they are, engages and challenges them to grow, and be ready for high school.
+We hope to continually improve our current services and increase the unique educational opportunities and activities we provide our students while maintaining the family environment that makes ISW the best scholarly option for students in Wuxi, China.

 Middle School Principal

-The ISW curriculum provides a holistic program that balances the development of concepts, skills and character.
-Our approach focuses on the total growth of the developing child addressing social, physical, emotional and cultural needs in addition to academic welfare.
+The ISW curriculum provides a holistic program that balances the development of concepts, skills, and character.
+Our approach focuses on the developing child's growth, addressing social, physical, emotional, and cultural needs and academic welfare.

-Our program focuses on guided inquiry, collaboration and communication as approaches to teaching and learning to provide an environment that fosters the development of problem solving and critical thinking as well as subject competencies.
+Our program focuses on guided inquiry, collaboration, and communication as approaches to teaching and learning to provide an environment that fosters the development of problem-solving, critical thinking, and subject competencies.

-The subjects of Language Arts, History, Geography, Science, and Mathematics are taught by the classroom teacher.
+The classroom teacher teaches the subjects of Language Arts, History, Geography, Science, and Mathematics.
 Whenever possible, transdisciplinary links are made across subjects to maximize learning connections.

-Chinese, PE, Music and Visual Arts are taught by Specialists to form a comprehensive, varied and rich Lower School experience.
-Technology is used as a tool that enhances and broadens the scope and quality of student learning.
+Specialists teach Chinese, PE, Music, and Visual Arts to form a comprehensive, varied, rich Lower School experience.
+Technology enhances and broadens the scope and quality of student learning.